Legcord/Legcord/README.md

 # How to run/install it?
 ### Recommended:
- Check releases tab for precompiled packages for Linux, Windows and ~~Mac OS~~ (Mac OS is broken see [#48](https://github.com/ArmCord/ArmCord/issues/48)).
+ Check releases tab for precompiled packages for Linux, Windows and Mac OS.
 Alternatively use our Sourceforge mirror.
  <a href="https://sourceforge.net/projects/armcord/files/latest/download"><img alt="Download ArmCord" src="https://a.fsdn.com/con/app/sf-download-button" width=276 height=48 srcset="https://a.fsdn.com/con/app/sf-download-button?button_size=2x 2x"></a>
 ### AUR Package
 Armcord is also available on the Arch User Repository (AUR) [here](https://aur.archlinux.org/packages/armcord-bin/).